 When to see a doctor

 Dementia is caused by damage to or loss of nerve cells and their connections in the brain.
-Depending on the area of the brain that's affected by the damage, dementia can affect people differently and cause different symptoms.
+Depending on the area of the brain that's damaged, dementia can affect people differently and cause different symptoms.

 Dementias are often grouped by what they have in common, such as the protein or proteins deposited in the brain or the part of the brain that's affected.
 Some diseases look like dementias, such as those caused by a reaction to medications or vitamin deficiencies, and they might improve with treatment.